Shakibayaghoobi/moving-ball/README.md

 # *moving-ball*
-# Consider a ball inside the screen, and move the mouse to any side of the ball
-# move in the same direction.
+# Consider a ball inside the screen, and move the mouse to any side of the ball,move in the same direction.